-One of the best aspects of my job during this pandemic is I get to catch-up with my legal connections over a 1:1 virtual coffee/happy hour.
-Many of my connections have made the move in-house or are general counsels all managing similar challenges, including the pain of finding the right contract management system for their unique business needs.
+One of the best aspects of my job is catching up with my legal connections over 1:1 virtual coffees or happy hours.
+Many of my connections who have made the move in-house or are general counsel are all managing similar challenges, including the pain of finding the right contract management system for their unique business needs.

 We commiserate.
 With a beverage of choice.
-All times of the day.
+At all times of the day.
 With kids and pets in the background.
 No one judges.

 What happens in zoom, stays in zoom!